 The information on this page is a portion of the Don Roberts Collection donated to this site by the Wood County Genealogical Society.
 Questions or comments about this page should be directed to the society.
-Additions, corrections, complaints and compliments concerning this page should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, complaints and compliments concerning this page should be submitted to Betty Miller and Patsy Vinson.

 This page organized as follows:

 Companies Comprising the Twelfth Brigade, Texas Militia (reserve), Showing Composition:

 |Sixth||T. Y. Logan||15||48||Lake Fork|

 TO THE ADJUTANT GEN. OF THE STATE OF TEXAS

 In accordance with your instructions, soon after receiving my Commission, I organized my staff by the appointment of J. W. Wilson my aide de camp; W. J. Sparks Brigader Major, Howard Keys, Quartermaster F. M. Hays, Commissary, desiring others more essential to the organization of the Militia, Myself and Staff were immediately qualified in the form of law and our oath of office were forwarded to you in a subsequent communication.